xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 Here we don't want to know *any* detail: nothing about color, shape, visibility, or anything else.
 This isolation makes code **much easier to change**, because changes in the protocol between point and canvas will not impact the callers of either.

-This preference for telling objects to do things rather than asking objects to return values was called "Tell, don't ask!" in a famous paper by Andy Hunt and Dave Thomas (TBD - reference).
+The preference for telling objects to do things rather than asking objects to return values was called "Tell, don't ask!" in a famous paper by [Andy Hunt and Dave Thomas](https://pragprog.com/articles/tell-dont-ask).

 ## Mocks